CliMA/ClimaOcean.jl/docs/src/Metadata/metadata_overview.md

                       date = Date(2010, 1, 1))
 ```

-To materialize the data described by a `metadatum`, we wrap it in a `Field`,
+To materialize the data described by a `metadatum`, we wrap it in an Oceananigans' `Field`,

 ```@example metadata
+using Oceananigans

 T_native = Field(metadatum)
 ```

 we can also interpolate the data on a user-defined grid by using the function `set!`,

 ```@example metadata
-using Oceananigans

 grid = LatitudeLongitudeGrid(size = (360, 90, 1),
                              latitude = (-90, 90),
                              longitude = (0, 360),